aridjayarecipes/cutesrecipes.web.app/content/post/2573-simple-way-to-prepare-super-quick-homemade-gluten-free-healthy-soup-stracciatella.md

 - "Peel two cloves of garlic."
 - "Fry garlic whole in coconut oil until brown then remove garlic and add the greens.
 Cook for 2 minutes."
 - "Add the greens to the stock and cook for a further 3 minutes."
 - "Beat the eggs and add the cheese.
 Temper the eggs by adding hot stock to the bowl.
-Then stir the stock rapidly while pouring in the eggs to create 'rags'."
+Then stir the stock rapidly while pouring in the eggs to create &#39;rags&#39;."
 - "Add the beans and salt and pepper to taste."
 categories:
 - Recipe